webpack/webpack.js.org/src/content/plugins/ignore-plugin.md

   - FadySamirSadek
 ---

-IgnorePlugin prevents generation of modules for `import` or `require` calls matching the regular expressions or filter functions:
+IgnorePlugin prevents the generation of modules for `import` or `require` calls matching the regular expressions or filter functions:

 ## Using regular expressions